academic-moodle-cooperation/moodle-tiny_styles/README.md

 For a detailed structure see:
 [Database details](Documentation/database.md)

-**Next:** A new table for svg icons for user to select from and the tinyMCE editor to use.
+***Possible expansion:** A new table for svg icons for user to select from and the tinyMCE editor to use.*

 -----